George Cathcart

-Major-General Sir George Cathcart (12 May 1794 – 5 November 1854) was a Scottish general and diplomat.
-He was killed in action at the Battle of Inkerman during the Crimean War.
+Major-General Sir George Cathcart (12 May 1794 – 5 November 1854) was a Scottish general of the British Army and diplomat.

 Military career

 Cathcart was born in Renfrewshire, a younger son of William Cathcart, 1st Earl Cathcart.

 After receiving his education at Eton and in Edinburgh, in 1810 he purchased a commission in the Life Guards regiment.
 In 1813 he went to Russia to serve as aide-de-camp to his father, who was ambassador and military commissioner.
-George Cathcart was present at the battles between the Russian and the French armies in 1813 and he followed the Russian Army through Europe, entering Paris in March 1814.
+George Cathcart was present at the battles between the Russian and the French armies in 1813 and he followed the Russian Army through Europe and entered Paris in March 1814.